liamreneroy/freedog/README.md

 # Go1 Free-Dog SDK for High-Level Control

-## Origin
-This repository is forked from: https://github.com/Bin4ry/free-dog-sdk.git.
-This fork provides simplified high-level control scripts for the UniTree Go1 Quadruped robot.

 ## How to Use

 ### Highlevel
 To run a high-level script, simple follow these steps:

  1. Connect to the dog via WiFi
- 2. Make sure you own WiFi IP is 192.168.12.14 (the Dog should assign you this IP automatically!), if not change the connection object accordingly!
+ 2. Make sure you own WiFi IP is 192.168.12.14
+ 3. The Dog should assign you this IP automatically!
+If not, change the connection object accordingly.
- 3. Run the following command:
+ 4. Run the following command:
 ```
 python3 calci_startup.py
 ```

 This startup script puts the dog into a standing state no matter of it's original state.
 Use this if the dog is laying down, it will stand.
 If it was already standing, it will move slightly.

  4. Run one of the other control scripts:
 ```
 python3 calci_pose.py
 python3 calci_pushup.py
 python3 calci_dance.py
 ```

 If everything it working correctly, the robot will follow the direction of the control script! :)

 5. When you're done, run the terminate control script.
 This will make the dog lay back down and go into idle state:
 ```
 python3 calci_terminate.py
 ```

-### Lowlevel (Untested)
+### Lowlevel | Minimally Tested
-There are three LowLevel examples currently hidden in 'extra':
+There are three LowLevel examples currently hidden in 'example_scripts':

  - example_position(lowlevel).py -> The dog will do positioning with the front right leg.
  - example_torque(lowlevel).py --> The dog will put a torque to the front right leg, you can try to push against the torque to see it in action.
 (Don't go too hard!)